 Just like Birmingham, Manchester can satisfy even the most extreme shopaholics.
 Just opposite the world's biggest Primark store in the heart of the city is Manchester Arndale with more than 200 stylish shops such as Topshop, River Island and Urban Outfitters.
 There is also Intu Trafford Center, The Great Northern, and the impressive Barton Arcade.
 To mention a few shopping destinations.

 You find the best of British at Harvey Nichols, Selfridges, John Lewis, Debenhams and Marks and Spencer.
-If you are looking for more unique shops, handmade and vintage, head to Afflecks and The Northern Quarter for countless vintage and independent stores.
+If you are looking for more unique shops, handmade and vintage, head to Afflecks, and The Northern Quarter for countless vintage and independent stores.

-For some serious deals on designer brands, you might be thrilled to know that you can find UK’s largest Designer Outlet, the Cheshire Oaks Designer Outlet just outside Manchester.
+For some serious deals on designer brands, you might be thrilled to know that you can find the UK’s largest Designer Outlet, the Cheshire Oaks Designer Outlet just outside Manchester.
 The outlet has a quarter-million square foot of retail space of more than 145 boutiques.